nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [sysdig.com: How to monitor etcd](https://sysdig.com/blog/monitor-etcd/) Learning how to monitor etcd is of vital importance when running Kubernetes in production.
 Monitoring etcd will let you validate that things work as expected, while detecting and troubleshooting issues that could take your entire infrastructure down.
 - [learnk8s.io: How etcd works with and without Kubernetes](https://learnk8s.io/etcd-kubernetes)
 - [itnext.io: Breaking down and fixing etcd cluster](https://itnext.io/breaking-down-and-fixing-etcd-cluster-d81e35b9260d)
+- [medium: ETCD - the Easy Way | Vaibhav Rajput](https://medium.com/nerd-for-tech/etcd-the-easy-way-4c01e243f285) This is a guide which will help you get started with etcd and help you understand how it is used in a kubernetes setup.

 ### Kubernetes Sidecars
 * [bsucaciu.com: What is a Sidecar?](https://bsucaciu.com/?p=4645)